Armed suspects chase victims in Goleta

 As Sanchez’s vehicle was being towed, deputies discovered a loaded shotgun on the rear floorboard between two children’s car seats.

-Motel 6 management requested that Sanchez’s belonging be removed from her room, which was supposed to be empty.
+Motel 6 management requested that Sanchez’s belongings be removed from her room, which was supposed to be empty.

 However, deputies found the slide lock engaged and saw four individuals inside.
 Deputies forced the door open, entered the room and took Brandon Topete, Dylan Jaregui-Salinas, Jorge Fernandez, and Gilberto Solis into custody.